AugusteLef/MGC-2022/README.md

 Again, note that we ensure that the script allow you to reproduce our exact experiments.
 If you want to try other cut lengths or achitecture you might need to modfify the script according to your needs.
 Also, you might want to use different batchsize or epochs (we forced 32 and 50/20 as we obtained best results with this configuration).
 To do so you can modify the global variables at the beginning of the script.

 ### Evaluation
-Once a model is train, you now need to evaluate it.
+Once a model has been trained, you can now evaluate it.
 We offer a script that:

 1. Evaluate a given model and save the results in a .txt
 2. Allow you to use our voting system (Divide and Conquer) on models train with 10s and 3s samples